vrchatapi/vrchatapi-python/docs/PlayermoderationApi.md

 Moderate User

 Moderate a user, e.g. unmute them or show their avatar.
+Please see the [Player Moderation docs](https://vrchatapi.github.io/docs/api/#tag--playermoderation) on what playerModerations are, and how they differ from staff moderations.

 ### Example